blessiami/model/README.md

 ## Multiple GPU
 To train and validate by using multiple GPUs, the above arguments should be set in the script files.
+Each script was created assuming that it uses 2 GPUs.

 > misc_5023/scripts/